Marie Michael Library

 Research Proposal Writing and Funding

 - Changemakers.com holds competitions seeking innovative projects, awarding prizes in a number of categories.
-They also provide a venue for sharing research and collaborating with others interested in your research field.
+It provides a venue for sharing research and collaborating with others interested in your research field.

 - Changemakers.
 (2016, June 29).
 A changemaker’s guide to pitching: How to woo funders and supporters in seven easy steps.